vspaz/rsa-encrypt-decrypt-python/README.md

-# rsa-encrypt-decrypt-python
+# cryptolib
-these are examples of encrypting and decrypting text with a rsa public key and base-85 encoding/decoding.
+a small library to easily encrypt/decrypt with RSA public/private key pair.